Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **Picture Login**

-The user is displayed a set of picture on a sreen.
+A set of pictures will be displayed to the user on a screen.
 Via clicking or touching on a picture, the user can authenticate.
 Next to the picture will be the name of the user.

 **Coffee Tracking**